Matilda I (tank): Combat history

 Matilda I tanks equipped the 4th Battalion and 7th Battalion of the Royal Tank Regiment (RTR).
 In September 1939, upon the outbreak of the Second World War, the 4th RTR deployed to France with the British Expeditionary Force.
 They were joined at the start of May 1940 by 7th RTR and together formed the 1st Army Tank Brigade.
 Apart from light tanks assigned to the various British infantry divisions, this was the only British armoured force on the Continent at the start of the Battle of France on 10 May 1940.
 The 58 Matilda Is and 16 Matilda IIs spearheaded the counter-attack in the Battle of Arras on 21 May, temporarily discomfiting the 7th Panzer Division under Rommel.
 The heavy armour of both types of British tank proved to be resistant to the standard German 37 mm anti-tank gun and the attack was only halted by a gun line hastily formed from 105 mm howitzers and 88 mm anti-aircraft guns, personally directed by Rommel.
 On the following day, only 26 Matilda Is and two Matilda II tanks were still serviceable.

 On 23 May, tanks from 7 RTR fought a rearguard action at Souchez before joining the general withdrawal towards Dunkirk.
 The surviving tanks of both battalions were formed into a composite unit, which fought another counter-attack at La Bassée.
 Only two tanks reached Dunkirk in the closing stages of Operation Dynamo.

 Further south in France, five Matilda Is and a few other tanks which had been in various depots or had arrived as late reinforcements, formed the Divisional Tank Company of the Beauman Division, an improvised formation which had been hastily put together to defend the British logistic bases at Rouen and Dieppe.
 On 8 June, the tanks supported the force, which was mainly infantry, in their unsuccessful defence of the rivers Andelle and Béthune.
 The division was subsequently evacuated from Cherbourg during Operation Aerial; although 22 tanks of various types were brought back during these evacuations, there were no infantry tanks among them.
 A Matilda I was selected by the German Army for evaluation and it was destroyed in the process.
-After most of the Matilda I tanks were abandoned in France, the Matilda Is left in the United Kingdom were withdrawn for training purposes.
+After most of the deployed Matilda I tanks were abandoned in France, the 77 Matilda Is left in the United Kingdom were withdrawn for training purposes.

 Some recent evidence suggests that Matilda I's captured by the Germans may have seen use as internal security vehicles, probably in Poland.